Illness Anxiety Disorder

 Germaphobia

-Germaphobia is another primary symptom of Illness anxiety disorder, as individuals are always worried that they could contract some sort of disease by touching something.
+Germaphobia is another primary symptom of anxiety illness disorder, as individuals are always worried that they could contract some sort of disease by touching something.

 Not meeting with friends and family